 USFL playoffs & championship

 Following the 10-week USFL regular season, the action will switch over to Tom Benson Field in Canton, OH for the playoffs.
-There will be two semi-final matchups on June 25, 2022, with the winners advancing to the title game on July 3 at the same stadium.
+There will be two semi-final matchups in June, with the winners advancing to the title game on July 2 at the same stadium.
 Broadcast coverage will be split among Fox and NBC/Peacock for the three games.

 USFL betting partnerships